Questions by theme

 • What local town planning controls might change?
 In time, changes to the Kingston Planning Scheme will be required in order to redevelop the site.
 These changes would include changing the land use ‘zone’ (zones broadly control the permitted use of land e.g. residential, commercial etc) and modifying/introducing ‘overlays’ (overlays broadly control how the land can be developed and how environmental matters must be managed e.g. flood overlays, environmental significance overlays).

 • How has the Club engaged with Council and other relevant State and Federal Government agencies/departments?
 In accordance with the requirements of the Planning Guidelines, the Club and its appointed project team has engaged already with all three tiers of Government, including the City of Kingston.
-Ongoing engagement will will continue to occur throughout the preparation of a development proposition so that the feedback from key stakeholders can be addressed in the concept.
+Ongoing engagement will continue to occur throughout the preparation of a development proposition so that the feedback from key stakeholders can be addressed in the concept.

 • Who will approve the development?
 Any amendments to the current Kingston Planning Scheme must be approved by the Minister of Planning.